JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Wet and Slippery Floors

 Water may leak from the ceiling or roof inside of one’s apartment or home.
 Leaks may also occur in the common areas, such as hallways and clubhouses.
+Slick floors are a leading cause of slip and falls.

 If you previously complained about the leak in your home and your landlord didn’t come to fix it within a reasonable time frame, you have a good framework in place for your case.
 Especially if it’s well documented.

-Unfortunately, it may be hard to make a case sometimes.
+Unfortunately, it may be hard to make a case.
 Insurance companies will argue that you knew there was a leak in your home.
 Therefore, you should have made more of an effort to avoid the area.
 If the leak was in a place you couldn’t avoid, this argument is often null.

 Poor Lighting